Interview with Anna Idza by Iva Kanceska 20/12/2010

 Aphonso Mucha..etc

-Q: What's the best and worst parts of being a full time,
+Q: What's the best and worst part of being a full time,

 working artist?